 Ophelia debuted the cover of Denver’s OUTFRONT Magazine recently.
 Just like Colorado’s Yvie Oddly, she is breaking the Drag Race norms.
 Ophelia is challenging parents to embrace youth self expression.

 She says “There’s nothing wrong with a boy in a dress.
-Look at Elton John, Robin Williams, Tim Curry, Eddie Izzard… it’s about being your MOST amazing self.
+Look at Elton John, Billy Porter, Tim Curry, Harry Styles, Eddie Izzard… it’s about being your MOST amazing self.
 It’s about having the moment to SHINE!”

 Ophelia believes every kid should have that opportunity, and has been the face of Denver’s DRAGUTANTE- a Debut stage for emerging performance artists and 501 (c) (3) nonprofit, that is the veritable Oscars of kid’s drag.